nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing schemes attached to a person: `viewscheme`

-Displays the schemes attatched to the specified person in SocialBook.
+Displays the schemes attached to the specified person in SocialBook.

 Format: `viewscheme INDEX`
 * Displays the schemes that the person at the specified `INDEX` is attached to.